 Take unit off the back of your refrigerator by lifting straight up and out.
+Clean off any residual foam or thermal sealant around the edges (RA).

-Clean off the old thermal mastic (RA) from the freezer section and the fin section.
+Clean off the old thermal mastic (RA) from the freezer section.
 A large blade putty knife or scraper works well.